MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 ## Lab scenario

-You're a Security Operations Analyst working at a company that implemented Azure Sentinel.
+You are a Security Operations Analyst working at a company that implemented Azure Sentinel.
 You must learn how to detect and mitigate threats using Azure Sentinel.
 You need to enable alerts from other Microsoft 365 and Azure services.

 ### Task 1: Activate a Microsoft Security Rule